 - ½ cup sweet potato puree

-- 1 large egg white or 1 tablespoon ground flaxseed plus 2 1/2 tablespoons water
+- 1 large egg white (Or, for vegan, 1 tablespoon ground flaxseed plus 2 1/2 tablespoons water)

-- 1 tablespoon trans-fat-free soft tub margarine spread or plant-based butter, melted; we like Miyoko's Creamery)
+- 1 tablespoon trans-fat-free soft tub margarine spread (Or, for vegan, plant-based butter, melted; we like Miyoko's Creamery)

 - 1 teaspoon pure vanilla extract

 - 1 cup all-purpose flour or whole-wheat pastry flour